Strategic IS Reflections: Weeks 1–4

 Human-centred design, ethical responsibility, and contextual awareness are essential for developing digital strategies that genuinely create value.
 As an emerging IS professional, I aspire to contribute to digital innovation that supports inclusive and sustainable development.

-In a rapidly evolving digital economy, Information Systems professionals have the opportunity—and responsibility—to shape how technology influences organisations and societies.
-My goal is to approach this role thoughtfully, ensuring that technological progress contributes not only to efficiency but also to equity and long-term societal well-being.
+In a rapidly evolving digital economy, Information Systems professionals have the opportunity and responsibility to shape how technology influences organisations and societies.
+My goal is to approach this role thoughtfully, ensuring that technological progress contributes not only to efficiency but also to equity and the long-term societal well-being of the people.